Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the investigation of title in relation to mines and minerals reservations.
-Focus your revision on:
+For SQE1, you are required to understand the investigation of mines and minerals reservations in land titles, with a focus on the following syllabus points:

 • identifying mines and minerals reservations in registered and unregistered titles